Give Us the Facts: Enhancing Large Language Models with Knowledge Graphs for Fact-aware Language Modeling: Background

 \textbf{Step-by-step Reasoning.} By utilizing the chain-of-thought prompting strategy, LLMs can successfully complete some complex tasks, including arithmetic reasoning, commonsense reasoning, and symbolic reasoning.
 Such tasks are typically beyond the capability of smaller PLMs.
-The chain-of-thought is an improved prompting strategy, which integrates intermediate reasoning steps leading to the ultimate answer into the prompts to boost the performance of LLMs on complex reasoning tasks.
+The chain-of-thought is an improved prompting strategy, which integrates intermediate reasoning steps into the prompts to boost the performance of LLMs on complex reasoning tasks.
 Besides, the step-by-step reasoning ability is believed to be potentially acquired through training LLMs on well-structured code data \cite{wei2022chain}.

-\textbf{Instruction Following.} With instruction tuning, LLMs are enabled to perform well on previously unseen tasks described through natural language instructions without relying on explicit examples \cite{zhao2023survey}.
+\textbf{Instruction Following.} Instruction tuning is a unique fine-tuning approach that fine-tunes LLMs on a collection of natural language formatted instances.
+With this approach, LLMs are enabled to perform well on previously unseen tasks described through natural language instructions without relying on explicit examples \cite{zhao2023survey}.
 For example, Wei \textit{et al.} \cite{wei2021finetuned} fine-tuned a 137B parameter LLM on over 60 datasets based on instruction tuning and tested it on unseen task types.
 The experimental results demonstrated that the instruction-tuned model significantly outperformed its unmodified counterpart and zero-shot GPT-3.
-Instruction tuning is a unique fine-tuning approach that fine-tunes LLMs on a collection of natural language formatted instances.
-It first collects instruction-formatted instances and then employs them to fine-tune LLMs through supervised learning.
-This approach enhances LLMs' ability to generalize to unseen tasks.

 \textbf{Human Alignment.} LLMs can be trained to generate high-quality, harmless responses that align with human values through the technique of RLHF, which involves incorporating humans into the training loop using carefully designed labeling strategies.
 RLHF comprises three steps: 1) collecting a labeled dataset consisting of input prompts and target outputs to fine-tune LLMs in a supervised way; 2) training a reward model on the assembled data, and 3) optimizing LLMs by formulating its optimization as a reinforcement learning problem.
-With this approach, LLMs learn to adhere to human expectations for producing desired responses based on feedback from humans, enhancing their ability to generate appropriate outputs.
+With this approach, LLMs are enabled to generate appropriate outputs that adhere to human expectations.